 When people see colors, the subconscious mind naturally invokes associated emotions and perceptions.
 Since your main form of online communication is through visual presentation, you will need a color that prompts the customer to take the desired action.

-The best way to get your CTA button noticed by more users is to make sure that it “pops” of the page at the user.
+One of the most important Call-To-Action tips is to get your CTA button noticed by more users by making sure that it “pops” of the page at the user.
 To do this, pick colors that contrast to the other colors on the page so that the CTA stands out.
 If the CTA blends in with the other colors on the page, it could be overlooked.
 If the CTA is not vivid, users will subconsciously overlook it.

 So far, we have only covered how you can prompt users to perform a certain action by optimizing your CTA buttons.
 However, just as important as the visual presentation of your campaign is the timing with which you reach the user.